 RLGS 3740 Bodies and Souls (4 qtr. hrs.)

 This course examines the unique place of the body in biblical religion.
 We ask how the Bible and its interpreters have shaped current views on sex and the gendered body in Western society.
 How has the Bible been (mis)used in relation to current understandings of the physical body?
 Is the saying that a "human" does not have a body, but is a body as true for the Hebrew Bible as the Christian New Testament?
-How has Judaism and Christianity (de)valued sexuality, procreation, and celibacy?
+How have Judaism and Christianity (de)valued sexuality, procreation, and celibacy?
 How do the biblical traditions shape our modern opinions about the ideal physical body and body modifications?
 How can we understand "out-of-body" experiences and notions of death and afterlife in Western religion?
 Students are encouraged to interpret the Bible and their own beliefs from a uniquely embodied perspective.

 RLGS 3760 Globalization and Religion: Theory and Methods (4 qtr. hrs.)